 switch machines as much you like, retaining all your settings.
 Specifically, we support:

-- All recent 32-bit and 64-bit desktop Microsoft Windows platforms - that's Windows XP, Windows Vista, Windows 7 and Windows 8.
+- All recent 32-bit and 64-bit desktop Microsoft Windows platforms - that's Windows XP, Windows Vista, Windows 7, Windows 8 and Windows 10.

 - Mac OS X 10.3.9 and above (PowerPC and Intel processors).